Brain Food: Eat Your Way To A Healthier Mind

 Most people already realise that the foods they put into their body on a day to day basis will have a large influence over how their body feels and functions.
 But, few people realise the impact that their food choices will have over their minds.
 Eat the right foods and you can see improved brain health and function, while offsetting some of the mental illnesses that can come about with age.
 Wondering which foods are best to include in your diet plan?
 Let’s walk you through some of the optimal brain-boosting foods that will not only nourish your mind, but also nourish your body as well.

 Often dubbed the ‘brainberry’, blueberries should not be overlooked.
-These are great brain boosters thanks to the high dose of antioxidants they contain, which can help to improve short-term memory capacity.
+These are great brain boosters thanks to the high dose of antioxidants they contain, which can help to improve short-term memory.

 Considering they contain just under 50 calories per calories half cup, there’s no reason to not add these to your diet plan.
 They’re also a high-fiber food, so will help reduce hunger pains while slowing down digestion.
 Try them over a bowl of oatmeal, added into your smoothie, or just eaten on their own as a quick, light snack.

-As far as brain boosting protein goes, you simply can’t be salmon.
+As far as brain boosting protein goes, you simply can’t beat salmon.
 Salmon makes the list thanks to its high dose of omega-3 fatty acids, which are needed to help keep your brain strong over time.
 Those who have the highest intake of omega-3 fatty acids in their diet over the long haul tend to experience fewer issues to age-related cognitive decline and may also safeguard themselves against Alzheimer’s disease.
-As many people are currently short in their omega-3 fatty acid intake and salmon is one of the best sources that you can consume, you should be turning to it in your meal plan.
+As many people are currently short in their omega-3 fatty acid intake and salmon is one of the best sources that you can consume, you should be adding it to your meal plan.

 Another fruit that far too often gets overlooked in the diet but one that you should start considering is black currants.
 Black currants are loaded with vitamin C. In fact, they are one of the best sources for this vitamin.
 Diets rich in vitamin C can help increase the level of mental agility you have, improving your overall cognitive processes.